Plan a Pillar + Cluster Content Strategy with AI

 FAQ

-• How many pillars should a site have?: Most healthy content sites have 5-15.
-Below 5 you under-rank for any one topic; above 15 you spread thin.
+• How many pillars should a site have?: Most healthy content sites run 5-15.
+Below 5 you under-rank for any single topic; above 15 you spread effort thin.
+A site with 20 interconnected articles on one subject routinely outranks a site with a single 5,000-word guide, so depth beats breadth.

 • How many cluster articles per pillar?: 10-20 is the sweet spot.
-Below 6 the cluster looks weak; above 25 the pillar page can’t link all of them prominently.
+Below 6 the cluster looks weak; above 25 the pillar page cannot link all of them prominently.

-• Can AI replace keyword research tools?: No. AI is great at idea generation and adjacency; it is bad at current real search volume.
-Use both.
+• Can AI replace keyword research tools?: No. AI is strong at idea generation and adjacency and weak at current real search volume.
+Pair it with Search Console (queries you already rank for) plus Keyword Planner or a paid tool for prospecting.

-• What if my niche has no obvious adjacency?: Then look at audience adjacency, not topic adjacency.
-“Who else is my reader and what do they care about?” produces better candidates than topic-tree drilling.
+• What if my niche has no obvious adjacency?: Look at audience adjacency, not topic adjacency.
+“Who else is my reader and what else do they care about?” produces better candidates than drilling down a topic tree.

 • How often should I add new pillars?: One new pillar per quarter for an established site; one every six months once you have 10+ pillars.